-Black River in Missouri courtesy Trip Advisor
+Black River in Missouri courtesy Trip Advisor.

 One of the first residents in the area was Captain William T. Leeper, who would become one of the most prominent men of Wayne County.
 Raised in Tennessee, he moved to the area in 1857 and purchased 225 acres of land.
-The next year, he was elected county surveyor, a position he held until the Civil War broke out.
+The following year, he was elected county surveyor, a position he held until the Civil War broke out.
 He then organized Company D, Twelfth Regiment, of the Missouri State Militia, of which he became captain.

 By 1872, the Clarkson Sawmill Company, which had been operating in Iron County since 1870 near the Iron Mountain tracks, moved its operations to Mill Spring and soon became the county’s largest milling operation.
 Clarkson’s sawmills furnished all the bridge timber and the cross ties to the Iron Mountain Railway.

-A post office was established in Mill Spring in 1874 and before long, the town boasted three stores, two hotels, and a population of about 250 people.
+A post office was established in Mill Spring in 1874, and before long, the town boasted three stores, two hotels, and a population of about 250 people.

-The large Clarkson Sawmill was owned by James Livingston Clarkson who was originally from Essex County, Virginia.
-When he was just 16, he joined the Confederate army as a member of the Ninth Virginia Cavalry under command of General J. E. B. Stuart.
+James Livingston Clarkson, originally from Essex County, Virginia, owned the large Clarkson Sawmill.
+When he was just 16, he joined the Confederate army as a member of the Ninth Virginia Cavalry under the command of General J.E.B.
+Stuart.
 After the war, he spent some time in Iowa before moving to southeastern Missouri, where he established a lumber business.
-Clarkson was very successful and with the organization of the Williamsville, Greenville and St. Louis Railroad, he expanded his lumbering business to all parts of the Wayne County.
-He soon built a huge mill at Greenville, which would become the largest in the state sith some 700 employees.
+Clarkson was very successful, and with the organization of the Williamsville, Greenville, and St. Louis Railroad, he expanded his lumbering business to all parts of Wayne County.
+He soon built a massive mill at Greenville, which would become the largest in the state with some 700 employees.
 By 1880, the company milled four million board feet of lumber.

-The old Carnahan General Store in Mill Spring, Missouri by Kathy Alexander.
+The old Carnahan General Store in Mill Spring, Missouri, by Kathy Alexander.
 We’ve been told it has since been torn down.

 Also See: